 PO1 Engineering Knowledge : Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialisation to the solution of complex engineering problems.
 PO2 Problem Analysis : Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
 PO3 Design/Development of Solutions : Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
 PO4 Conduct Investigations of Complex Problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.

-PO5 Modern Tool Usage : Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.
+PO6 The Engineer and Society : Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.
+PO7 Environment and Sustainability : Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.
 PO12 Life-long Learning : Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.

-' , 0 /

 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3

-CO1 2 1 1 2 1 1 3 1 1
+CO1 2 2 2 1 1 3 2 3

-CO2 3 1 1 2 1 1 3 2 1
+CO2 3 3 1 2 1 3 3 2

-CO3 3 1 1 2 1 1 3 2 1
+CO3 3 3 2 3 1 2 2 1

-CO4 3 1 1 2 1 1 3 2 1
+CO4 3 3 2 2 1 1 3 2 1

-CO5 3 1 1 2 1 1 3 2 1
+CO5 3 2 3 2 1 1 1 3 2 2

-Type Code Soft Computing Techniques L-T-P Credits Marks PE 18EE2T14 Soft Computing Techniques 3-0-0 3 100
+Type Code Soft Computing Techniques L-T-P Credits Marks PE BTEE-T-PE-036 bon companing reciniques 3-0-0 3 100

-Objectives The objective of this course is to introduce the concepts of various soft computing techniques like fuzzy logic, neural networks etc., along with optimization techniques/evolutionary computation, and their applications in different fields of engineering.
-Pre-Requisites Knowledge of engineering mathematics and basics of programming is required.
+Objectives The objective of this course is to study numerical methods and various techniques used in soft computing to formulate approximate models and find solutions to complex real-life problems.
+Pre-Requisites Basic knowledge of matrix, numerical methods, interpolation, integration and differentiation is required.
 Teaching Scheme Regular classroom lectures with use of ICT as and when required, sessions are planned to be interactive with focus on problem solving activities.

-To eacher's Assessme nt Written A ssessment Total Quiz Surprise Test(s) Assignment(s) Mid-Term 10141 05 05 05 25 60 100
+To eacher's Assessme nt Written A Total

+Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term 10141

+05 05 05 25 60 100